ZFarnworth/Day-Planner/reed/README.md

 ## Installation

-node and inquirer (NPM)
+Node and Inquirer (NPM)

 ## Usage

-used to make a professional README for any current developer projects
+to create a professional README for any current/future developer projects

 ## Credits

-CRSPN
+ZTF

 ## License